cassiemusolf/Doctor-Lookup/README.md

 ## Setup/Installation Requirements

 * Clone to local machine.
+* Go to https://developer.betterdoctor.com/ to sign up to get an   API Key.
+Input that key into a .env file and name it variable exports.apiKey.
 * Use command "npm install" in command prompt/shell.
 * Use command "bower install" to start server.
 * When ready to launch page run "gulp build" and "gulp serve".